iTwin/itwinjs-core/common/api/ui-components.api.md

 import { Matrix3d } from '@bentley/geometry-core';
 import { NodeCheckboxProps as NodeCheckboxProps_2 } from '@bentley/ui-core';
 import { NodeCheckboxRenderer } from '@bentley/ui-core';
-import { Observable } from 'rxjs/internal/Observable';
+import { Observable as Observable_2 } from 'rxjs/internal/Observable';
 import { Omit } from '@bentley/ui-core';
 import { Orientation } from '@bentley/ui-core';
 import { OutputMessageAlert } from '@bentley/imodeljs-frontend';